aleidinger/aleidinger.github.io/index.md

 [CV](assets/CV_AlinaLeidinger.pdf)

 ## News
+- **May 2024**: Our paper 'Are LLMs classical or nonmonotonic reasoners?
+Lessons from generics' has been accepted at ACL (main)! 🎉
 - **Dec 2023**: Attending EMNLP🇸🇬 to present our <a href="https://arxiv.org/abs/2311.01967">paper</a> on robustness in prompting at <a href="https://genbench.org/workshop/">GenBench</a> workshop and during the main conference.
 - **Nov 2023**: I'm giving a talk at <a href="https://www.lix.polytechnique.fr/ethicalai/">Comète Inria Politechnique's workshop on Ethical AI</a>.
 - **Oct 2023**: Our paper "The Language of Prompting: What linguistic properties make a prompt successful?" got accepted to EMNLP findings! [<a href="https://arxiv.org/abs/2311.01967">ArXiv</a>]